Tatwi/QBasic/BENCHES/README.md

 The PCem version 17 emulated Pentium 233MMX CPU is 30% _faster_ than my real Pentium 233MMX CPU.
 That's a substantial margin of error, but the emulated CPU being faster than the real one is consistent with my findings using PCem versions 15, 16, and 17.
 As such, in the absence of a real 386 or 486 machine, I think the tuning of DOSBox to 5000 cycles is accurate enough.

 That said, looking at the the results of DOSBox and its closest performing PCem emulated CPU, while also considering the results of upgrading a PCem 386 from 33MHz to 40MHz, it's clear that DOSBox does not accurately emulate all aspects of a 386 CPU.
-See following points,
+See the following points,

 **Upgrading the 386 CPU:**
 - 33MHz to 40MHz is a 17.5% increase in clock speed.